csc-training/advanced-parallel-prog/docs/08-MPI-IO.md

 # Performance do's and don'ts

 - Use collective I/O routines
+    - Collective write can be over hundred times faster than the individual for large arrays!

 - Remember to use the correct striping for each file size
     - Striping can also be set in the `MPI_Info` parameter using the `MPI_Info_set` function: